-You’ll need to make your previous accountant aware of your desire to switch accountant.
-Some accounts require you to provide them with a notice period so let them know in good time that you would like to leave.
+Get in contact with your current accountant and make them aware of your desire to switch.
+Some accountants require you to provide them with a notice period, so let them know in good time.

-You may be making monthly payments to your previous accountant, in which case it might be worth continuing with them until your commitment ends - this is usually at the end of your accounting period end.
+You may be making monthly payments to your current accountant, in which case it might be worth continuing with them until your commitment with them ends - this is usually at the end of your accounting period end.

-For example, say your period end is 31 March and the current date is 31 January - you’ve probably already made ten payments towards your year end accounts and so it would probably be worth paying for two extra months, getting your previous accountant to submit your accounts/tax return etc and then switching.
+Your period end is 31 March and the current date is 31 January.
+You’ve probably already made ten payments towards your period end accounts and so it would probably be worth paying for two extra months, getting your current accountant to submit your accounts, tax returns, etc and then switching.

-We’ll also ask your previous accountant whether there is any professional reason why we should not act for you.
-The main reason they would object is if you have not paid your final bill with them - at this point they may hold onto your ‘linking information’.
+We’ll also ask your current accountant whether there is any professional reason why we should not act for you.
+The most common reason that they would object is if you have not paid your final bill with them.